 When writing prose, purists believe there are only two acceptable ways to use this innocuous word:

-On the other hand, when writing dialogue, just about anything goes, such as ‘I rather like him’; ‘She’s rather deadly’.
+On the other hand, as mentioned above, when writing dialogue just about anything goes, such as ‘I rather like him’; ‘She’s rather deadly’.

-One of the best ways to avoid these inconsequential (lazy) qualifiers is to read back every sentence you write and pull out all of these words that are used incorrectly or unnecessarily.
-As William Shrink Jr. declared, ‘Omit needless words’ and I agree with him that ‘vigorous writing is concise’.
+As William Shrink Jr. declared, ‘Omit needless words’ … and I agree with him that ‘vigorous writing is concise’.

-If you are seeking an assessment of your writing project, or if you think it is ready for editing, I would be delighted to ‘hear’ from you.
+If you think it’s time to have an assessment of your writing project, or if you think it is ready for editing, I would be delighted to ‘hear’ from you.

 Featured image: Claude Monet, The bridge over the waterlily pond, 1900, oil on canvas, 89.8 x 101.0 cm, Art Institute Chicago, Illinois